Find answers to frequently asked questions about the use and functioning of Adhese.

-A: It is not possible to duplicate a campaign if one of the bookings of a campaign is booked on an inactive position.
+A: It is impossible to duplicate a campaign if one of the bookings of a campaign is booked on an inactive position.
 A position is considered to be inactive if the position or its corresponding location is removed.

 Q: Adhese continues to measure clicks while my campaign is offline.

 A: This situation can occur if someone saves the web page (where the ad was located) locally.
-As a consequence, if this person opens this page locally after the campaign delivery period has ended, no impressions are measured because Adhese does not receive a request to deliver this (offline) campaign.
+Consequently, if this person opens this page locally after the campaign delivery period has ended, no impressions are measured because Adhese does not receive a request to deliver this (offline) campaign.
 However, the ad is still visible on the local page.
-If this person clicks the ad, Adhese measures a click because this passes via Adhese by means of the live click URL.
+If this person clicks the ad, Adhese measures a click because this passes via Adhese using the live click URL.